MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 4. In Visual Studio, click **Project** and **Manage NuGet Packages**.

 5. In the search box, type **Microsoft.Services.Store.SDK** and install the Microsoft.Services.Store.SDK package.
+When the package is done installing, save your solution.
     > [!NOTE]
     > If the **Output** window reports an *Install-Package* error that indicates the specified path is too long, you may need to configure NuGet to extract packages to an alternate location with a shorter path than the default location.
 To do this, add the ```repositoryPath``` value to a nuget.config file on your computer and assign it to a short folder path where NuGet packages can be extracted.
 For more information, see [this article](http://docs.nuget.org/ndocs/consume-packages/configuring-nuget-behavior) in the NuGet documentation.
 Alternatively, you can try moving your Visual Studio project to an alternate folder with a shorter path.